cardiffnlp/en-cy-bilingual-embeddings/README.md

 + cOrPUS_cy.txt
   + SOURCE: http://opus.nlpl.eu/
   + DESCRIPTION: OPUS is a collection of translated texts on the web.
-For en-cy we have the folling corpera: Tatoeba v20190709, GNOME v1, JW300 v1, KDE4 v2, QED v2.0, Ubuntu v14.10, EUbookshop v2.
+For en-cy we have the following corpora: Tatoeba v20190709, GNOME v1, JW300 v1, KDE4 v2, QED v2.0, Ubuntu v14.10, EUbookshop v2.
   + EXTRACTION: Available as plain text files.
   + NUMBER OF WORDS: 1,224,956